catalyst-cloud/catalystcloud-docs/source/network/vpn.rst

    **Create Endpoint Groups**

    Next we are going to add to Endpoint Group one for the local subnet and the other for the remote subnet.
+Recall that the local subnet called `private subnet` has a CIDR of ``10.0.0.0/24`` and the remote subnet has a CIDR of ``10.20.30.0/24``.
 Select the **Endpoint Groups** tab and click on the **+ Add Endpoint Group** button.
    In the **Add Endpoint Group** dialog we are going to enter the following:

    * Name: local endpoint group
    * Type: Subnet (for local systems)